The Social Animal (Aronson book)

 The Social Animal is an APA-medal winning book about social psychology by Elliot Aronson.
 Originally published in 1972, The Social Animal is currently in its twelfth edition.
 In a style written for the general audience, the book covers what modern psychology knows about the reasons for some of the most important aspects of human behavior.

 Contents

-Aronson begins the book by citing a number of scenarios, real and constructed — reactions to the Kent State shootings, the Stanford prison experiments, and a four-year-old boy given a drum set among them — that illustrate a variety of human behaviors seen in real life.
-The rest of the book is spent primarily on explaining how human minds operate and interact with each other, using these situations as examples.
-The book covering topics include the causes of prejudice, aggression, and cognitive dissonance.
+Aronson begins the book by referencing a number of scenarios, real and constructed, such as the Stanford prison experiments, reactions to the Kent State shootings, and a four-year-old boy given a drum set, which illustrate a variety of human behaviors seen in real life.
+The rest of the book is spent primarily on explaining how human minds operate and interact with one another, using these situations as examples.
+Topics covered include aggression, cognitive dissonance, and the causes of prejudice.

 In explaining the reasons why people behave in unusual ways, Aronson cites his "first law":

 People who do crazy things are not necessarily crazy.